 The UCC1 form must be filed with the Iowa Secretary of State’s office within 20 days of when the lease goes into effect to perfect the landlord’s lien.

 More details on legal issues affecting Iowa farm lease agreements can be found on the Center for Ag Law and Taxation website, Iowa Farm Leases: A Legal Review.

 Termination of a Farm Lease

-A farm lease automatically continues from year to year unless either party gives a notice of termination.
-In Iowa, a lease termination notice must be properly served by September 1, prior to the end of the lease year.
+A farm lease automatically continues from year to year unless either party gives a written notice of termination separate from the lease.
+In Iowa, a lease termination notice must be properly served in writing by September 1, prior to the end of the lease year.
 This applies to both cash and crop-share leases, but not to custom farming agreements.
 A written lease may state a date earlier than September 1 for serving a termination notice.
-The requirement to terminate a farm lease by September 1 does not apply to tracts under 40 acres in size (in Iowa).
+The requirement to terminate a farm lease by September 1 does not apply to tracts under 40 acres in size (in Iowa) used primarily for an animal feeding operation.
 However, even an oral lease is automatically renewed if it is not properly terminated in time.

 The termination notice must fix the termination of the tenancy to take place on the following March 1.
-If notice is not served, the lease continues for another crop year under the same conditions and terms.
-However, if mutually acceptable to all parties concerned, a lease can be terminated or modified at any time, and can have a different stated expiration date.
+If notice is not served, the lease continues for one crop year under the same conditions and terms.
+However, if mutually acceptable to all parties concerned, a lease can be terminated or modified at any time.

 Iowa law specifies three methods of serving a farm lease termination notice to terminate the tenancy on the following March 1.
 The following is quoted from the Code of Iowa, Section 562.7: